 Here are 7 Top Tips to Catch More of These Legendary Fish

-Have a Basic Knowledge of Tides and Weather.
+2. Have a Basic Knowledge of Tides and Weather.
 Tides play a large role in the feeding habits of permit.
-For example, most Belizean waters have very little changes in tides.
+For example, most Belizean waters have very few changes in tides.
 This means the fish are often on the flats longer and maybe available for longer periods of the day.
 In the Seychelles, some atolls have large changes from high to low and vice-versa, meaning there may be a concentrated window of feeding.
 A very basic knowledge of tides and prevailing weather can aid the guide-and-angler team concept—when the tides and weather align or when they don’t—you want to be ready.

-Choose Your Destination Wisely.
-Permit are found in lots of places—the Bahamas, Cuba, Mexico, Belize, Honduras, the Seychelles, and a few other places like Australia’s East Cape.
+3. Choose Your Destination Wisely.
+Permit are found in many places—the Bahamas, Cuba, Mexico, Belize, Honduras, the Seychelles, and a few other places like Australia’s East Cape.
 Permit junkies have yet to find a place where permit behave more like their opportunistic cousin, the Jack Crevalle, and less like permit.
-But in all of these destinations exist guides who are passionate about their local fisheries.
+But in all these destinations exist guides passionate about their local fisheries.
 And, in these local fisheries swim plenty of permit.
 Belize is home to some ridiculously passionate permit guides.
 Mexico’s Ascension Bay is one of the largest protected marine reserves in the world.
 The Faraway Cayes in Honduras may be the most remote permit fishery in the Caribbean.
 Cuba is home to several generations of permit guides.
 The Bahamas, where the flats fishing is better known for bonefish—which is fine for the dedicated following of hard-core permit anglers who regularly fish the Bahamas—is home to plenty of permit as well.
 There’s also the Indo-Pacific permit—a completely different species of permit, yet just as challenging—found in the Seychelles and Australia’s East Cape.

-Don’t Stress Over an Exact Fly Pattern.
+7. Don’t Stress Over an Exact Fly Pattern.
 You’ve planned this trip for months, maybe longer.
 You’ve missed out on ball games because you’ve been a good student and practiced your cast.
 And, yes, the specific fly pattern you are fishing may be important, but the accuracy of the cast is so much more.
 Permit really don’t want to swim great distances to eat a fly.
-There are, at times, exceptions to this rule, but overall, it applies 99% of the time.
+There are sometimes exceptions to this rule, but overall, it applies 99% of the time.
 Accuracy and stealth of presentation are more important than anything else.
 There is just no getting around having the fly in exactly in the right place at the right time.

 Fly fishing for permit is rarely easy…that’s what makes it so much fun.
-If you want easy, choose bowling or taste-testing IPA’s at the latest hip-and-trendy brew pub.
-But, if you want to be ready to Feed a Permit like Captains Justin Rea and Greg Vincent, you still have to get out there and go fly fishing for permit.
+If you want easy, choose bowling or taste-testing IPA’s at the latest hip-and-trendy brewpub.
+But, if you want to be ready to feed a permit like Captains Justin Rea and Greg Vincent, you still have to get out there and go fly fishing for permit.